simonehagey/orbdot/docs/source/installation.rst

 To install the OrbDot package, you have different options depending on your environment and preferences.
 Before installing OrbDot, it is recommended to create and activate a virtual environment using ``venv`` to prevent dependency conflicts.

-OrbDot currently requires Python 3.9 or higher to run.

 Using `pip <http://www.pip-installer.org/>`_
 --------------------------------------------
 The recommended way to install the stable version of OrbDot is using ``pip``: